 Influence of water:

-Water quality is an essential aspect to consider in turfgrass management.
-Factors such as salt content, pH and the presence of various ions can greatly affect turfgrass health.
+The WATER QUALITY is an essential aspect to consider in turf management.
+Factors such as salt content, pH, and the presence of various ions can greatly affect the GRASS HEALTH.
 However, it is important to note that these conditions do not directly affect how wetting agents address soil hydrophobicity.
 While soil amendments may be required to manage water quality issues, they will not normally affect the functionality of wetting agents.

 Influence of turf: